Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Scientists will no longer accompany your expedition; your engineer will always be part of it (he is a requirement!).
 New events in which scientific assistants may accompany your expedition which may become naturalists, archaeologists or ethnologists (not yet included).
 - Beware of the Nautilus.

+Aviation:
+- Airline Events should work again.
+- Airline Tycoon is now the Executive of the Airline company.

 Music:

 - Added Rossini's "La Danza"